 - What is the most challenging part about creating art for you?

 - Do you think beauty in art is important?

 - What role do you feel art and the artist have in today’s society?

 While our editor-in-chief acknowledges the horrific bush fires that have ravaged Australia from September 2019 into 2020, and issues a call to arms for people to step up and accept their responsibility to this planet in her ‘Letter from the Editor’.
 The director of New England Regional Art Museum, Rachel Parson, shares what artwork she would like to add to her personal collection.

-Plus we discover some of our favourite wearable art brands, and so much more inside Issue 28 // March 2020, which showcases some of the best and most inspiring emerging and mid-career artists of our time.
+All this and so much more inside Issue 28 // March 2020, which showcases some of the best and most inspiring emerging and mid-career artists of our time.

 Visit our online store and enjoy Beautiful Bizarre Magazine Issue 28.